calvin-puram/GeoTours/README.md

 # GeoTours API

-> Backend Api for GeoTours application which is a tour directory.
-You can checkout the specs for this API.
-And you can check out the postman documentation [GeoTours API](https://documenter.getpostman.com/view/5936515/SzKSRyTa)
+> Backend Api for GeoTours application which is a tour directory.You can check out the postman documentation [GeoTours API](https://documenter.getpostman.com/view/5936515/SzKSRyTa)

 ## PROJECT ARCHITECTURE